n00btube/sm-grapple-pickups/README.md

 In the original game, item pickups are inert for all projectiles.

-`grapple-pickups` patches the PLM code to make grapple count as picking them up.
-Uses some free space in bank $94 (for collision detection.)
+`grapple-pickups` patches the block collision code to make grapple count as picking them up.
+Uses some free space in bank $94.

 # Known Issue